Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 They usually bring a well-rounded sense of duty, mental strength, and courage to the police force.

 If you have some other related experiences such as a volunteer or full-time firefighter, have worked as a private detective or security guard, or drove armored cars, don’t forget to list that as well in your application.
+That might make you ace the job interview!

 So even without a college degree, you may enter law enforcement successfully when you can demonstrate you command relevant skills.